ajandris/tic-tac-toe/README.md

 3. Place the computer’s symbol in the centre if empty.
 4. Place the computer’s symbol in the corner of two empty lines.
 5. Place the computer’s symbol in the corner of one empty line and a single computer’s symbol on another line.
-6. Place the computer’s symbol on the line with a computer’s symbol.
-7. Place the computer’s symbol on the last available cell (draw).
+6. Place the computer’s symbol on the last available cell (draw).

 When a move is chosen, check the victory conditions:

 1. Three computer symbols are on one line (row, column or diagonal):
-    1. Messages MSG2 and MSG5 (on a second line) are displayed on a light red background in the message block.
+    1. Messages MSG2 and MSG5 (on a second line) are displayed on a light green background in the message block.
 MSG2 is bold.
-    2. The computer’s symbols are displayed in red and flashed for 5 seconds.
+    2. The computer’s symbols are displayed in red and bold.
     3. The computer’s score is incremented by one.
 2. no more empty cells (draw):
-    1. Messages MSG3 and MSG5 (on a second line) are displayed in the message block on a white background.
+    1. Messages MSG3 and MSG5 (on a second line) are displayed in the message block on a light green background.
 MSG2 is bold.
     2. The draw score is incremented by one.

 **After game**